-Students working towards a degree in Organizational Leadership and Learning have the opportunity to receive honors recognition through their major.
+Students working towards a degree in Organizational Leadership and Learning (OLL) have the opportunity to receive honors recognition through their major.

 Interested students may apply to the OLL Honors Track once they are in the major.

-OLL Honors Quick Links
+About OLL Honors

 Honors courses Challenge students to do more meaningful work.
 An ideal Honors course is, at its core, a laboratory.
 It boldly challenges assumptions about what we know and how we learn.
 It emphasizes rigor along with exploration, creativity, and discovery.
 It should provoke students to engage actively in the learning process.
 It should empower students to participate in academic dialogue, solve real-world problems through research, and draw creative and compelling connections within and across disciplines.